Cardiovascular risk and elevation of blood DHT levels vary by testosterone preparation

 What is known

-The Health In Men Study (HIMS), a population-based cohort study of community-dwelling older men aged 70-89 years old, who were followed for approximately 7 years, found that having DHT levels around 39-53 ng/dL (1.34–1.83 nmol/L) predicted reduced incidence of death from ischemic heart disease or any cause (all-cause mortality), regardless of age, overweight, or other risk factors, which were adjusted for in the analysis.4 In this study, a threshold DHT level above 39 ng/dL (1.34 nmol/L) was unequivocally associated with lower ischemic heart disease mortality risk.
+The Health In Men Study (HIMS), a population-based cohort study of community-dwelling older men aged 70-89 years old, who were followed for approximately 7 years, found that having DHT levels in the third quartile at baseline, corresponding to 39-53 ng/dL (1.34–1.83 nmol/L), predicted reduced incidence of death from ischemic heart disease or any cause (all-cause mortality), regardless of age, overweight, or other risk factors, which were adjusted for in the analysis.4 Total DHT and accurately calculated DHT had comparable and consistent associations with all-cause mortality.
+In this study, a threshold blood DHT level above 39 ng/dL (1.34 nmol/L) was unequivocally associated with lower ischemic heart disease mortality risk.
+Of note, this association was independent of SHBG levels.

 What this study adds